chriscummings/pbot3/README.md

 --

-Minimal effort approach: throw a copy of pbot onto a spare raspberry pi in a tmux session and spew bad vibes into the noosphere passively. :sleeping::boom:
+Minimal effort approach: throw a copy of pbot onto a spare raspberry pi in a tmux session and spew bad vibes into the noosphere passively. :sleeping::boom::broken_heart::hurtrealbad:

 -----